Duma Boko campaigned under opposition party Botswana National Front. Photo/Duma Gideon Boko X

 Botswana's Masisi congratulated Boko after his party suffered defeat in the October 30 general elections.
 Photo: Reuters

-"The proposals put forward by the Umbrella for Democratic Change coalition have found favour with the population, particularly young people, who have been promised a diversification of the diamond-dependent economy and the introduction of a minimum wage," says Cheikh Tourad Traoré of the United States Agency for International Development (USAID) in Dakar.
+"The proposals put forward by the Umbrella for Democratic Change coalition have found favour with the population, particularly young people, who have been promised a diversification of the diamond-dependent economy and the introduction of a minimum wage," says Cheikh Tourad Traoré, a specialist in political science and communications focusing on post-colonial African states.

 Dr Dominique believes political alternation in countries is vital for smooth governance and public welfare.
 Central Africa is one of his study areas.